jothirmoysarker/AI-Engineer-Challenges/3_Local OCR & Dynamic RAG System/README.md

 # Multilingual RAG Pipeline (Bangla + English)

 A fully local, secure document processing and Retrieval-Augmented Generation (RAG) system that handles Bangla, English, and mixed-language documents.
-No data is sent to any external API — everything runs on your machine.
+No data is sent to any external API everything runs on your machine.

 ---

 ## What it does

-- **Upload** scanned PDFs or images containing Bangla, English, or mixed text
+- **Upload** scanned PDFs or images containing Bangla, English, or mixed text.
-- **OCR** the documents locally using Tesseract (ben+eng)
+- **OCR** the documents locally using Tesseract (ben+eng).
-- **Embed** the extracted text using a multilingual sentence-transformers model
+- **Embed** the extracted text using a multilingual sentence-transformers model.
-- **Store** chunks and metadata in a local ChromaDB vector database
+- **Store** chunks and metadata in a local ChromaDB vector database.
-- **Search** using natural language queries with optional metadata filters (language, document type, date)
+- **Search** using natural language queries with optional metadata filters (language, document type, date).
-- **Answer** questions using a local Ollama LLM — no OpenAI, no cloud
+- **Answer** questions using a local Ollama LLM no OpenAI, no cloud.

 ---